 Table of Contents

 Leading an organization has become dizzying for many, with new generations of workers and managers having unique styles and demands, a labor shortage complicating organizational growth plans, a new (U.S.) administration with an ambitious trade and regulatory change agenda, and the rapid ascent of artificial intelligence as a significant disruptor of staffing and work methods.
-Managing change is difficult enough when initiated by an organization on its own, but managing a business in the face of so many external challenges can be overwhelming.
+Managing change is difficult enough when an organization initiates it on its own, but managing a business amid so many external challenges can be overwhelming.
 Helping guide leaders through such factors creates new pressure on enterprise leadership development priorities.

 It can be credibly argued that leadership is in a crisis.
 Employee engagement levels are near their all-time low.
 In the past two years alone, trust in senior leaders has dropped dramatically, with only 32% of leaders and middle managers expressing confidence in them, while employees' trust in their immediate managers has fallen by over one-third, from 46% to 29%.
 Further evidence comes from the leaders themselves, with 71% reporting significant increases in stress levels, a 12.5% increase in just the past two years.

 Even their future replacements are struggling, with 53% of middle managers reporting burnout at work.
 With only 20% of HR professionals reporting confidence in the abilities and readiness of their current bench players, the picture appears even bleaker.
-Worse yet is the finding that 21% of “high potential” (HiPo) individual contributors and 9% of HiPo leaders intend to leave their companies in the coming year.
+Worse yet, 21% of “high potential” (HiPo) individual contributors and 9% of HiPo leaders intend to leave their companies in the coming year.

-Leadership development priorities traditionally focus on preparing and building leaders' skills related to a static set of competencies and capabilities, often not updated for years.
+Leadership development priorities traditionally focus on preparing leaders' skills for a static set of competencies and capabilities, often not updated for years.
 Given the current environment and circumstances, adjusting and adapting leadership development priorities to better manage difficult and complex market and external circumstances, stress (for self and others), changing employment dynamics and employee expectations, and team effectiveness are necessary.

 The reason?
 Leadership is a competitive differentiator.
 2016 research from The Corporate Executive Board and SHL found that organizations with stronger leadership teams generate twice (2X) the revenue and profit growth of competitors with weaker leadership.
 Therefore, updating and reinvigorating leadership development priorities is a must.